mdda/relationships-from-entity-stream/README.md

 version is what is reproduced here (along with all the other results) - and little effort was put into reproducing the CNN numbers, since the focus was mainly on achieving results competitive (or better) than the Relation Networks paper, while having a more satisfying internal structure.

+### Code Credits

+The basic implementation here was derived from [kimhc6028/relational-networks](/kimhc6028/relational-networks), which credits [@gngdb](https://github.com/gngdb) for speeding up the model by 10 times.

+The implementation of the "Relationship from Entity Stream" is the bulk of the new code here, and the Sort-of-CLEVR generator has also been cleaned up (and extended, though that code wasn't used in the results submitted).